apostrophecms/apostrophe-documentation/tutorials/getting-started/adding-editable-content-to-pages.md

 ```

 The first two arguments for this helper work the same way as for `apos.singleton`.
 The third option is an options object.
 We can see that that options object supports a `widgets` option, which takes a key-value map of available widget names and their respective options.

+> Not sure how to add a second widget?
+After you're finished editing rich text, click anywhere outside of the rich text widget.
+Then hover over it and you'll see the "+" signs in each position where you're allowed to add a new widget.

 ### Widget Types